Moseley Flint: Professional education since 1974.

 Broker Prelicensing

-A total of 180 hours of Board approved courses are required.
-You must complete at least three courses from the below-listed broker specific courses.
+Hours Required: A total of 180 hours of Board approved courses are required.
+You must complete four courses from the below listed broker specific courses.

-Self-study courses require a monitored/proctored final exam.
-The monitor may not be a relative of the student.
-Exams may be taken online, at one of our locations, or we will mail an exam packet to your proctor/monitor.
+Exam Requirements: Prelicense courses require a proctored final exam.
+The proctor must be a disinterested third party.
+Exams may be taken online, or an exam packet may be mailed to your proctor.

 PSI Examination Services